saiyancode/Autotrader-Van-Motorhome-Scraper/README.md

 # Autotrader-Van-Motorhome-Scraper

-I needed to scrape some data in order to inform myself on what statistically is a good deal when coming to buy a van and the resale value I can expect once the project is over.
+I needed to scrape some data in order to inform myself on what statistically is a good deal when it comes to buying a van.
+Equally understanding the resale value I can expect once the project is over.

 # Autotrader Selenium Scraper